mlflow/mlflow-website/website/blog/2024-09-13-models-from-code-logging/index.md

 It seems to be exactly what we're looking for—we have some code that serves as our model, and we want to log it!
 That's why you'll soon see `mlflow.pyfunc.PythonModel` in our code example!

-Now, each time we need to implement Models from Code, we create _Two_ separate Python files:
+Now, each time we need to implement Models from Code, we create _two_ separate Python files:

 1. The first contains our model code (let's call it `model_code.py`).
 This file contains a class that inherits from the `mlflow.pyfunc.PythonModel` class.
-    It contains our model logic.
+    The class we're defining contains our model logic.
 It could be our calls to OpenAI APIs, CLV (Customer Lifetime Value) model, or our causal discovery code.
 We'll see a very simple 101 example soon.

     📌 But wait!
 IMPORTANT: